jbannick/hellokata-java/src/json/jackson/simplest/README.md

 WARNING: Jackson's databind for versions later than 2.9.0 __would__ work here.
 However, it will not work with Java 9 Modules.
 Specifically, for Jackson versions 2.9.1 - 2.9.5, Java can not find the jackson.databind module.
+Therefore, we use 2.9.0 here.

 1. Copy the src directory tree to your destination location
 2. Copy build.sh to that location